TheWoodenMan/100-days-of-code/log.md

 **Today's Progress**:

-#365daysOfCode Day 318
+#365daysOfCode Day 334

 1. Anki
 2. Codewars 6th
-3.  refactored an old API project based on feedback and added features.
+3.  refactored an old API project based on feedback and added a few new features.
-4.
+    It's interesting going back to old projects and bringing them up to date with your new skills :)

 ### January February 3, 2023

 **Today's Progress**:

-#365daysOfCode Day 318
+#365daysOfCode Day 335

-1.
+1. Anki
+2. Codewars 7th Kyu x2
+3.

 ### January February 3, 2023